BigRedS/mysql-xtrabackup/README.md

     /home/mysql-xtrabackup/monthly/2018-04-01_02.00.01_fri-mysql-xtrabackup.tar.gz

 And each of these is just a gzipped tarball of the `/var/lib/mysql` directory that innobackupex produced.
-See the --help output (or `./help.txt` for an explanation of what the labels mean).
+See the --help output (or `./help.txt`) for an explanation of what the labels mean.

 Logfiles are written so as to be self-rotating; the above backups will have